Pressure Safety Valve (PSV) Piping Support and Stress Analysis

 PSV Supporting and Restraints

-PSV lines are generally located on structural platforms.
-Because of this, supporting the pressure safety valves is to be done symmetrically by the use of dummy supports.
+PSV piping lines are generally located on structural platforms.
+Because of this, the pressure safety valves must be supported symmetrically by dummy supports.
 The restraints are welded to the platform beams.

 Please see the below picture that illustrates a typical PSV support and restraint example.